-Two randomized, double blind clinical trials were performed in patients with CD4 counts <100 cells/µL.
-The first study (155) compared azithromycin (1200 mg once weekly) to placebo and enrolled 182 patients with a mean CD4 count of 35 cells/µL.
-The second study (174) randomized 723 patients to either azithromycin (1200 mg once weekly), rifabutin (300 mg daily) or the combination of both.
-The mean CD4 count was 51 cells/µL.
-The primary endpoint in these studies was disseminated MAC disease.
+Two randomized, double-blind clinical trials were performed in patients with CD4 counts <100 cells/µL.
+The first trial (Study 155) compared azithromycin (1200 mg once weekly) to placebo and enrolled 182 patients with a mean CD4 count of 35 cells/mcgL.
+The second trial (Study 174) randomized 723 patients to either azithromycin (1200 mg once weekly), rifabutin (300 mg daily), or the combination of both.
+The mean CD4 count was 51 cells/mcgL.
+The primary endpoint in these trials was disseminated MAC disease.
 Other endpoints included the incidence of clinically significant MAC disease and discontinuations from therapy for drug-related side effects.

-In trial 155, 85 patients randomized to receive azithromycin and 89 patients randomized to receive placebo met study entrance criteria.
-Cumulative incidences at 6, 12 and 18 months of the possible outcomes are in the following table:
+In Study 155, 85 patients randomized to receive azithromycin and 89 patients randomized to receive placebo met the entrance criteria.
+Cumulative incidences at 6, 12, and 18 months of the possible outcomes are in the following table:

 |Cumulative Incidence Rate, %: Placebo (n=89)|